Metazax/unicorn-fft/README.md

 cd unicorn-fft

 # Compile unicorn-fft and unicorn-hat lib.
-Use just 'make' to build unicorn-fft
+Use just 'make' to build only unicorn-fft
 make all
 ```
 You can then try the examples `examples/arecord.sh` and `examples/radio.sh`